To experience astronomy in person, check our event page to see when our next stargazing event is.

 Because the Earth rotates East, the stars seem to move West across the sky.
 Many believe the stars are what's moving, but actually its Earth.

 With a simple telescope, every object in the sky moves across the eyepiece, causing you to constantly adjust the mount to chase it.
 Fortunately, Starizona (the astronomy and nature company in Tucson AZ.) graciously donated a computerized telescope to our nonprofit.
-This kind of telescope aligns to the stars, and used tiny gears and a clock drive system to move very slowly to keep the object in the eyepiece.
+This kind of telescope aligns to the stars, via its internal computer and servo drive system to move very slowly to keep the object in the eyepiece.
 This also opens up the fantastic world of astrophotography!
 These are the kind of telescopes that we use at our events to maximize the possibility of inspiration.

 If you have any questions, please message us!